-National Event: An Event or Competition held in the UKUnited Kingdom that does not qualify as an International Event.
+National Event: An Event or Competition held in the UKUnited Kingdom involving International-Level or National-Level Athletes that does not qualify as an International Event.

-National-Level Athlete: Level Athlete: An Athlete that falls into any of the following categories:

-Any Person who competes at any level in the sport under the jurisdiction of the NGB and who is not an International Level Athlete shall be deemed a "National-Level Athlete" for purposes of the Code and the International Standards.
+National-Level Athlete: An Athlete that falls into any of the following categories: Any Person who competes at any level in the sport under the jurisdiction of the NGB and who is not an International Level Athlete shall be deemed a "National-Level Athlete" for purposes of the Code and the International Standards.